 Motivation: Tandem mass spectrometry (MS/MS) is an indispensable technology for identification of proteins from complex mixtures.
-Proteins are digested to peptides that are then identified by their fragmentation patterns in the mass spectrometer.
+Proteins are digested to peptides that are then identified by their fragmention patterns in the mass spectrometer.
 Thus, at its core, MS/MS protein identification relies on the relative predictability of peptide fragmentation.
-Unfortunately, peptide fragmentation is complex and not fully understood, and what is understood is not always exploited by peptide identification algorithms.
+Unfortunately, peptide fragmentation is complex and not fully understood, and what is understood is not fully exploited by modern peptide identification algorithms.

-Results: We use a hybrid dynamic Bayesian network (DBN)/support vector machine (SVM) approach to address these two problems.
-We train a set of DBNs on high-confidence peptide-spectrum matches.
-These DBNs, known collectively as Riptide, comprise a probabilistic model of peptide fragmentation chemistry.
-Examination of the distributions learned by Riptide allows identification of new trends, such as prevalent a-ion fragmentation at peptide cleavage sites C-term to hydrophobic residues.
+Results: We use a hybrid dynamic Bayesian network (DBN) / support vector machine (SVM) approach to address these two problems.
+We train a set of DBNs on high confidence peptide-spectrum matches.
+These trained DBNs, known collectively as Riptide, comprise a probabilistic model of peptide fragmentation chemistry.
+We show that examining the distributions learned by Riptide allow identification of new trends, such as prevalent a-ion fragmentation, Riptide cleavage sites C-term to hydrophobic residues.
 In addition, Riptide can be used to produce likelihood scores that indicate whether a given peptide-spectrum match is correct.
-A vector of such scores is evaluated by an SVM, which produces a final score to be used in peptide identification.
+A vector of such scores is then given to an SVM, which produces a final score to be used in peptide identification.
 Using Riptide in this way yields improved discrimination when compared to other state-of-the-art MS/MS identification algorithms, increasing the number of positive identifications by as much as 12% at a 1% false discovery rate.

-Availability: Python and C source code are available upon request from the authors.
-The curated training sets are available at http://noble.gs.washington.edu/proj/intense/.
-The Graphical Model Tool Kit (GMTK) is freely available at http://ssli.ee.washington.edu/bilmes/gmtk.
+Availability: Python and C source code is available upon request from the authors.
+The Graphical Model Tool Kit (GMTK) is freely available at http://ssli.ee.washington. edu/~bilmes/gmtk.